bwsw/sj-platform/SJDocs/source/SJ_UI_Guide.rst

 .. note:: Required fields are marked with an asterisk (*)

 Click "Create" at the bottom and see the stream is in the list of streams now.
-Details of the node are displayed to the right when clicking the stream in the list.
+Details of a stream are displayed to the right when clicking the stream in the list.

 .. figure:: _static/StreamsList1.png

+    Figure 1.14: Stream details

 Click "Cancel" to drop all the specified settings.
 The stream will not be created then.

 In the list of streams the following actions can be performed: